Jan-Meyer01/Pre-Processing/ReadMe.md

 The Travelling Heads Study collected data at multiple sites with the goal of comparing and validating the use of quantitative MR imaging methods.
 In this repository, we use the MPM and T2 data obtained in this study in order to get realistic phantoms to be used for simulations of different imaging sequences.

 ## Data Structure
-In the study, data from four volunteers was collected...
+In the study, data from four volunteers was collected.
+Brain masks and segmentation also need to exist for the main pipeline.

 ## Main Workflow
 There are two important scripts that can be executed via the command line to get the processed data and convert it into phantoms for either [JEMRIS](https://www.jemris.org/) or [KomaMRI](https://juliahealth.org/KomaMRI.jl/stable/).